FREE TRIAL UPGRADE!

 • Sharing trade secrets after leaving the company.

-However, non-competes won’t hold up just because an employee agreed to the terms and signed an agreement.
+However, even when allowed, non-competes won’t hold up just because an employee agreed to the terms and signed an agreement.
 The agreement must be reasonable.

 The reasonableness factor

-There is no federal law regarding non-compete agreements, so their legality will vary by state.
-Some states specifically prohibit non-competes, but most require that they be reasonable to be enforceable.
+Even though the FTC rule on non-compete agreements was vacated, their legality does vary by state.
+Some states will continue to prohibit non-competes, but most require that they be reasonable to be enforceable.
 This reasonableness standard applies to:

 • The extent of the restriction on the former employee, and